ortava/song-of-the-day/dev-journal/entries/Entry 1 - Neon Genesis.md

 At this point, I have my eye on a few major aspects before the prototype is in a good place:
 - Create a decent layout for each fragment and some functionality to interact with the layout.
-- Find how how data for the history section of the app will be stored persistently.
+- Find out how data for the history section of the app will be stored persistently.
 - Figure out how settings will work and be stored.